common-voice/our-voices-model-competition/submit/Variant_Accent_Dialect/kaka-central-kurdish/ReadMe.md

 - Asosoft has released [a subset of their internal dataset](https://github.com/AsoSoft/AsoSoft-Speech-Corpus) for public use.
 I have tested the final model on this.

-- ~~The python version lacks LM based decoding at the moment.
-However a .NET version of the software has been developed which employs a very small KenLM model leading to lower WER.~~ Decoding with language model is supported.
+- Decoding with language model is also supported.
 In this submission [pyctcdecode](https://github.com/kensho-technologies/pyctcdecode) is used, please refer to the corresponding project for more information.

 - Checkout Wandb training [logs](https://wandb.ai/greenbase/ASR-CV-Competition/runs/7jw4zrk8?workspace=user-).